Mesa hispana is an opportunity to get together with others to practice speaking Spanish. All levels are welcome!

 Broadcast Journalism major and Spanish minor, Kara Riccardi, creates a story about the Spanish Study Abroad program: DISSTA

 Kara is part of ZTV, the local tv station that plays on campus.
-This semester she created a story for "Lights, Camera, Akron" about the very popular DISSTA Study Abroad program offered by the Spanish Section.
-In the video below, she interviews Spanish major, Brad Millard, and Amanda Ritchie, Spanish faculty member and Director of the summer experience in Valladolid, Spain.
+In Fall semester 2014 she created a story for "Lights, Camera, Akron" about the very popular DISSTA Study Abroad program offered by the Spanish Section.
+In the video below, she interviews former Spanish major, Brad Millard, and Amanda Ritchie, former Spanish faculty member who co-directed the summer experience in Valladolid, Spain.
 This program provides students with a one month (6 credits) or two month (12 credit) immersion experience spent studying at UVa University and living with a Spanish host family.
-Kara will be participating in the program next summer. ¡Gracias, Kara!
+Kara participated in the program summer 2015. ¡Gracias, Kara!

 Kara Riccardi's DISSTA Video